 To further differentiate a QR code image from its other QR code counterparts, take a look at the benefits it brings.

 1. Ability to change your image file to another image file

-It is very possible in QRTiger as an image QR code is a dynamic type of QR code in nature.
-Using this, you don’t need to print your code again.
+It is possible in QRTIGER as an image QR code is a dynamic QR code in nature.
+Using this, you don't need to print your code again.

 This allows you to save your money from all the printing costs!

 Furthermore, dynamic QR codes also allow you to track your QR code scans.

 However, with this type of QR code, you don't need to have a website where you have to put your image.
 Instead, you can directly convert images to QR codes with the QR code generator software you have.